What is FASD?

 Caregiver Fatigue

-• You have much less energy than you once had.
+• You have much less energy than before.

-• You’re constantly exhausted, even after sleeping or taking a break.
+• You feel very tired, even after sleep or a break.

-• You have trouble relaxing, even when help is available.
+• You find it hard to relax, even when help is available.

-• You’re increasingly impatient and irritable with the person you’re caring for.
+• You feel more impatient and easily upset with the person you care for.